 Hide evaluator name Off Toggle to conceal the assessor's name from the report.
 Useful in certain documentation or compliance workflows.

-Reference mass / Load Constant 23 kg (NIOSH 1994) Selector.
+Reference mass / Load Constant 23 kg Selector.
 Choose the reference standard that governs the Load Constant (LC) used in RWL calculations.
 Impacts the Recommended Weight Limit directly and all derived results.

 Load Constant values and standards